-This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and any potential tax charges noted above.
+This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and, in particular, a lack of liquidity.
 More information has been provided in Dalriada's Announcements to members.

-The financial transactions the Scheme would make are, in the main, in relation to costs.
+The Financial Transactions the Scheme would make would, in the main, be in relation to costs.

-Unsurprisingly, Dalriada has been unable to carry out routine administrative actions subsequent to our appointment for the Scheme over the reporting period.
+Unsurprisingly, Dalriada has been unable to carry out routine administrative actions, subsequent to our appointment, for the Scheme, over the reporting period.
 Therefore, there have been no other material administration service issues which need to be reported here.

-Notwithstanding this, Dalriada, as a professional independent trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
+Notwithstanding this, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
 Dalriada's administration processes are independently audited and accredited under AAF 01/06 and AAF 02/07.